Denmark vs Belgium: Schedule and where to watch the Euro 2021 match

 ❌ “It is totally wrong if someone believes that we said we wanted to continue playing”

-“We feel that they pressured us and put us in a dilemma” # EURO2020 pic.twitter.com/ib5bYWWWAO
+“We feel that they pressured us and placed us in a dilemma” # EURO2020 pic.twitter.com/ib5bYWWWAO

 – The Partidazo de COPE (@partidazocope) June 15, 2021